 If your goal is to build a distinctive medical brand, it’s time to ditch the clichés and come up with a unique idea.

 Looking for a fresh concept?
-Cure your creative block by checking out our top picks for the most inventive healthcare logos.
+Cure your creative block by checking out our top picks for the most inventive medical logos.

 Mount Sinai Hospital in New York City is rated one of the best health systems in the country for its cohesive network of services.
-The concept of connectedness clearly comes through in the bright, intersecting lines.
+The concept of connection shows clearly in the bright, intersecting lines.

 All the moving parts of a health network — from physicians and researchers to therapists and patients — work together to create positive outcomes.
 At its core, the logo uses Mount Sinai, a sacred mountain range in Egypt, as a symbol of ceaseless effort and advancement.